basham/swit-workshop-writing/slides.md

+## Questions

+Make writing purposeful

 # Make writing legible

-Part 2 of ?
+Part 2 of 8

 Notes:
-In Part 1, we learned that writing is useful when it helps to achieve goals.
+In Part 1, we learned that writing is purposeful when it helps to achieve goals.
 In Part 2, we will learn how to make writing legible.

 ## Can you read this?

 - Text alternatives
-- Not only color
-- Text contrast
-- Text resize
+- Color
-- Avert horizontal scrolling
+- Resize
-- Line length/spacing
+- Layout
-- Don't cut off or overlap text

 Notes:
 Writing is legible if readers have the ability to distinguish the content in a text and perceive it as words and concepts.